unbit/uwsgi-bonjour/README.md

 Using it
 ========

-The plugin currently exposes a single option `bonjour-register` alowing you to register new record in the bonjour dns service.
+The plugin currently exposes a single option `bonjour-register` alowing you to register new records in the bonjour dns service.
 You can register CNAME and A records.

 Dinamically registering entries allows you to easily implement virtualhosting without messing with /etc/hosts. (and more important the other people in your lan will see them)